Josh shooting 3D time-lapse with armed guard in the Simien Highlands of Ethiopia

 This lead to his role as Workflow Supervisor / Lead D.I.T. on BBC Earth’s big budget 3D natural history feature film ‘Enchanted Kingdom.’
 Josh designed the complex 3D workflow and then trained and managed a team of D.I.T.’s both in Bristol and on location throughout Africa.
 He also shot behind the scenes and time-lapse footage featured in the film.

-Josh moved back to Queenstown early 2014 to raise his daughter in the mountains and has established himself as a director, cinematographer, and timelapse specialist.
-He’s also developing drama and comedy scripts.
+Josh moved back to Queenstown early 2014 to raise his daughter in the mountains and has established himself as a director, cinematographer, drone pilot and timelapse specialist.
+He also loves scriptwriting and will get one of those drama or comedy scripts finished one day!

 When not making films, Josh loves mountain biking in and around Queenstown.
 He’s happiest riding single track in the back blocks.
 View his Linkedin profile here.